bylheart/fwlite/README.md

   - HTTP Proxy
   - Socks5 Proxy
   - [Shadowsocks] by @clowwindy (with OTA support)
-- Prioritize parent proxies by location and response time
+- Prioritize parent proxies by response time
+- <del>Prioritize parent proxies by location</del>
-- Redirector (some hidden function here)
+- Redirector
 - Support PAC for WPAD
-- A simple anti-poison DNS server

-Not all features are listed here, and not all of them covered in GUI.
+Not all features are listed here, and only few of them are covered in GUI.

 ##User Defined Rules(./fgfw-lite/local.txt)